Day 1 : Agadir – Taroudant

 From Agadir we drive make a drive for about 75 kms to Taroudant, built by the Saadi Dynasty, and also know as “Little Marrakech” because of its red walls and narrow streets or even “Grandmother of Marrakech” as it is much smaller and life is slower .
 The main income is argan oil from the argan trees which are found in this area.
 Also jewelry and carpets are a speciality to this town.
 We visit the Kasbah and the walls, making a stroll through the souks and the medina and visit one of the tanneries before lunch on the central square.
 In the afternoon we take a ride around the ramparts which are about 6 kms long.
 We have dinner out of town and stay in a hostel.

-After breakfast we depart for Talouine known for its saffron.
+After breakfast, we depart for Talouine known for its saffron.
 We visit one of the cooperatives.
-Then we drive through Taznakht to Ouarzazate where just outside town we visit the Kasbah of Ait Ben Haddou, Morocco’s largest Kasbah.
+Then we drive through Taznakht to Ouarzazate where we will visit the Kasbah of Ait Ben Haddou just outside the town, Morocco’s largest Kasbah.
 This is now a historic site, protected by UNESCO.
 We have lunch near the Kasbah and then drive to Ouarzazate, the Hollywood of Africa.
 This city has several movie studios and many films were recorded in the region.
-Some examples : Gladiator, Jewel of the Nile, Lawrence of Arabia and Kundun.
+Some examples: Gladiator, Jewel of the Nile, Lawrence of Arabia and Kundun.
 We visit one of the studios.
-We continue along the road of Thousand Kasbah’s.
+We continue along the road of Thousand Kasbahs.
 In Skoura we visit the Kasbah of Amredhyle.
 A little further starts the Valley of the Roses, and we have a stop in the capital Kelaa M’Gouna, known for its annual festival “Le Moussem des Roses”.
 We visit a Berber souk and continue our way through beautiful landscapes and panoramic views over the valleys to finally arrive in the Dadès Gorge where we have dinner and sleep in a hotel.

 Day 4: Tamsahelte – Marrakech